|

 reloading, although your distribution may differ.

-When reloading is enabled, positive cached entries (the results
+When reloading is enabled, positive cached entries (the results of

-of successful queries) do not simply expire when their TTL is up.
+successful queries) do not simply expire when their TTL is up.

-Instead, at the expiry time, nscd will "reload", i.e., re-issue
+Instead, at the expiry time, nscd will "reload", i.e., re-issue to

-to the name service the same query that created the cached entry,
+the name service the same query that created the cached entry, to

-new query is successful, reloading will repeat when the new value
+query is successful, reloading will repeat when the new value

 would expire, until reload-count reloads have happened for the